Andrew Bocarsly

 Research Description:

-Molecular modeling of hydrate melting and formation as possible approach to carbon sequestration; molecular modeling of heterogeneous ice nucleation for improved weather and climate models; computational modeling of phase behavior of water, carbon dioxide and salt mixtures for carbon capture and storage and geothermal energy production; computational investigation of water in nafion membranes for fuel cells; desalination with gas hydrates for improved fresh water production and greater energy efficiency
+Molecular modeling and computational chemistry; hydrate melting and formation in carbon sequestration; heterogeneous ice nucleation for improved weather and climate models; phase behavior of water, carbon dioxide and salt mixtures for carbon capture and storage and geothermal energy production; water in nafion membranes for fuel cells; desalination with gas hydrates for improved fresh water production and greater energy efficiency

 Claire Gmachl